mw55309/EG_MinION_2016/02_Data_QC__extraction.md

     # check fq is a list and contains 2D
     if (typeof(fq) == "list" && exists("2D", where=fq)) {
         # cat to "" (STDOUT but could be the name of a file
+	# change the cat = "" to a filename to see what happens
         cat(fq[["2D"]], file = "", sep = "\n", fill = FALSE)
     }
 }